Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Semi-Supervised Risk Monitoring

 \subsection{Prediction-Powered Risk Estimates}

 As shown in Figure \ref{fig1_overview}, at each time step $t = 1, 2, \dots$, the monitor observes a labeled batch $\mathcal{D}_t=\{({x}_{t,i},y_{t,i})\}_{i=1}^{n_t}$, as for SRM, along with an unlabeled batch $\tilde{\mathcal{D}}_t=\{\tilde{x}_{t,i}\}_{i=n_t+1}^{n_t+N_t}$ of $N_t$ inputs with no associated labels.
-The main challenge in this setting lies in how to efficiently combine the labeled and unlabeled streams while satisfying the PFA condition (\ref{condition_pfa}).
+The main challenge in this setting lies in how to efficiently combine the labeled and unlabeled streams while controlling the type-I error (\ref{condition_pfa}).
 We emphasize that, unlike \cite{schirdaptation,i2024sequential}, we assume that the number of labeled data points, $n_t$, is strictly positive.
 As we will see, this allows us to avoid the technical assumptions required in \cite{schirdaptation} about the error rates of the models used to generate synthetic labels for the unlabeled data.

 PPRM incorporates PPI-based estimates of the risks \cite{PPI_Science} into the SRM framework.
 Through PPI, PPRM constructs unbiased empirical estimates of the risks by: (\emph{i}) using a predictive model $f_{\text{p}}(\cdot)$ to generate synthetic labels for the unlabeled portion of the data; and then (\emph{ii}) correcting for the systematic bias caused by the synthetic labels via calibration using the labeled samples.
 The labeling model $f_{\text{p}}(\cdot)$ may be, for instance, a general-purpose expert, such as an LLM, or possibly the deployed model $f(\cdot)$ itself.
 As anticipated, unlike \cite{schirdaptation}, we do not make any assumptions on the quality of the model $f_{\textrm{p}}(\cdot)$.